How kitchens have changed – Kitchens over the years

-The 1920’s kitchen was practical but did not lack style.
+The 1920s kitchen was practical but did not lack style.
 Black and white tiled floors were favoured with clean understated enamel finished cabinets.
 All in one cabinet configuration became popular in this era.
 Some of the more well-off households could now get their very own cooking stove with multiple burners.
-The 1920’s also brought the electric dishwashing promising to rescue housewives across the nation form the "the curse of dish-washing drudgery”, but it would be a long while before this item became the norm in every home.
+The 1920s also brought the electric dishwashing promising to rescue housewives across the nation from "the curse of dish-washing drudgery”, but it would be a long while before this item became the norm in every home.

 Clean lines and efficiency was the theme of this era.
 Designers championed materials they were easy to clean and maintain, stainless steel really came into play in this era along with metal cabinets and linoleum flooring.
 Later in this era with the rise of art deco, the geometric designs began to make their way into the kitchen.

 The washing machine and wringer makes its debut in the UK.
 The eat-in kitchen becomes more popular in this era with comfortable circular tables and coloured tablecloths.
 The kitchen is more based around family dining, warming primary colours make the room more homely.